-If your face resembles a square, you have a wide forehead and a broad jaw line.
+If your face resembles a square, you have a wide forehead and a broad jawline.
 Soften your lines by decreasing the perception of a broad jaw.
-Go with curved, oval or rounded style frames.
-You may also want to try a butterfly-shaped glasses.
+Go with curved, oval, or rounded style frames.
+You may also want to try butterfly-shaped glasses.
 These structures will add a softer feminine curve to a square face.

 For the Round Face

-For full cheeks, scant angles, and roughly equal length and width shape of face, angular or geometric frames are what seem perfect.
+For full cheeks, scant angles, and roughly equal length and width shape of face, angular or geometric frames are perfect.
 They create a beautiful contrast that thins and lengthens the face.
-The goal is to create a longer profile on the face and frames with brow bars that pull the eye upward makes the face appear longer.
+Since the goal is to create a longer profile on the face, frames with brow bars pull the eye upward making the face appear longer.

 People with round faces are often mistaken to be younger than they really are.
-Why not add that charmingly framed spectacles for a more sophisticated appeal?
+So why not add charmingly framed spectacles for a more sophisticated appeal?

-Round-faced Kara Tointon looked great in her spectacles.
+Round-faced Kara Tointon (below) looked great in her eyewear.

 For the Triangular Face

 This shape has a very wide forehead and tapers down to a narrow chin or jaw.
 Take a closer close and the shape is mostly considered the "heart" face.
 To minimize the width of the top part, rimless or frames which are wider at the bottom will add width below the eye-line to offset the narrow chin.
 Oval, or frames with a straight top-line or rimless are excellent.
 Cat-eyes shape also angles outward at the top corner that balances the jawline.

 This is the opposite of the base-up triangle where the face has a wide chin or heavy jaw that tapers to a narrow forehead upwards.
 Frames with wide temple edges will emphasize the eye-line and balance the jaw.
 Square, straight-top, slightly heavy tops, semi-rimless designs, or supra are perfect.
 Cat-eye shapes will also work, but not the low-temple styles.